20 Oct College Soccer Recruiting Tips: Written By A Recruiter

 But if you want to play for a UNC or Stanford or Notre Dame and can’t even make the fifth travel team in your state, it is time to be realistic.

-Granted, there may be rare cases where you rise above the noise and prove underdogs exist, but the top 25 schools rarely look beyond ECNL, DA, or the national pool.
+Granted, there may be rare cases where you rise above the noise and prove underdogs exist, but the top 10 schools rarely look beyond ECNL, GA, or national pool.

 And also realize: going D2, D3, Juco, or NAIA is commendable and admirable.
 Many of these schools play at a tremendously high level, and you will develop as a complete player – tactically, technically, physically and mentally.

-Not only do non-D1 schools play at a high level, they have exceptional team cultures, incredible coaching, and top notch player development.
+Not only do non-D1 schools play at a high level, they have exceptional team cultures, incredible coaching, and top notch player development as well.

 5. Start strength and conditioning training.